Filoil EcoOil Centre

-The Arena, known as Playtime Filoil Centre for sponsorship reasons (and previously as Filoil EcoOil Centre), is an indoor arena located along Bonny Serrano Avenue in San Juan, Metro Manila, Philippines.
+Playtime Filoil Centre also known as by its former name Filoil EcoOil Centre, is an indoor arena located along Bonny Serrano Avenue in San Juan, Metro Manila, Philippines.
+The arena opened in 2006 as The Arena in San Juan and has hosted games for multiple sports leagues and international events.

+The league's notable tenants include the Premier Volleyball League (PVL), National Collegiate Athletic Association (NCAA), and the San Juan Knights of the Maharlika Pilipinas Basketball League (MPBL).
+It is also home to the annual collegiate Filoil EcoOil Preseason Cup.
+Other leagues such as the Philippine Basketball Association (PBA) and the University Athletic Association of the Philippines (UAAP) have also hosted games at the venue on an occasional basis.

 History

 The Playtime Filoil Centre first opened as The Arena in 2006.
 The Arena started adopting names under the Filoil brand in 2009 when Filoil Philippines Corporation became the naming rights sponsor.

 In 2015, the San Juan city government turned over the operations of the venue to the Homegrown Olympic Management Enterprises (HOME).

 Facilities

 The Playtime Filoil Centre has a seating capacity of 6,000.

 Names

 The Arena is currently named Playtime Filoil Centre since May 2025 due to sponsorship by betting website, Playtime and petroleum firm, Filoil Philippines Corporation.
 It was inaugurated as The Arena in 2006.
 Filoil has naming rights over the indoor arena since 2009.
 The venue has been known under various names since then.

 It is also known alternatively as the Entertainment and Recreational Arena of the People or The Arena.